beefyfinance/beefy-contracts/readme.md

 9. Harvest again.
 10. Transfer Ownership of the Vault and Strategy contracts to the Vault and Strat owners for the respective chains.

-Check for more addresses at https://github.com/beefyfinance/address-book This is required so that we can review everything before the vault is actually live on the app and manage it after its live.
+Check for more addresses in [the address book](https://github.com/beefyfinance/beefy-api/tree/master/packages/address-book) This is required so that we can review everything before the vault is actually live on the app and manage it after its live.

 ### 4. Update App